How to Create SMART Objectives

-Setting stretch goals creates a danger of setting goals that may be impossible.
+Setting stretch goals creates danger of setting goals that may be impossible.
 This could easily bring in stress.
 Steve Kerr, who was a Chief Learning Officer at Goldman Sachs and General Electric, said of stretch goals:

 “If done right, a stretch target …gets your people to perform in ways they never imagined possible.
 Stretch targets are an artificial stimulant for finding ways to work more efficiently.
 They force you to think out of the box.”

-According to MIT Sloan School of Management, stretch goals are difficult to achieve and can have dysfunctional effects.
+According to the MIT Sloan School of Management, stretch goals are difficult to achieve and can have dysfunctional effects.
 Performance below aspirations increases the probability of stress and job dissatisfaction.

 Empowering and Enjoyable

 If you want to succeed, you need to set goals.
 Without goals, you lack focus and direction.
-Goals provide you a benchmark for determining whether you are actually succeeding or not.
+Goals provide you with a benchmark for determining whether you are actually succeeding or not.
 Success empowers team members.
 However, that can only happen if they enjoy doing the work.
 They should not feel coerced and exploited.
 Workers who enjoy their work will be optimistic, creative, learn faster, and make better decisions.

 By using SMART Objectives, managers can ensure both long-term and short-term focus and success.
 Team management and coaching are essential soft skills for managers.
 These soft skills require SMART goals.
 Similarly, hard skills also need SMART objectives.
 They are also useful in career planning, human resource management, personal financial planning, and brainstorming.